katefike/sage/README.md

   <br> `POSTGRES_GRAFANA_PASSWORD`: grafanareader role's password
   <br> `POSTGRES_GRAFANA_SSL_MODE`: Change this to "enable".
   <br> `GRAFANA_PASSWORD`: Grafana admin user's password.
+4. Define the banks you will be paring data from in the banks_config.yml file.
-4. **WARNING: RUNNING THIS SCRIPT CAUSES DIGITAL OCEAN TO START CHARGING YOU MONEY ON A MONTHLY BASIS FOR YOUR PRODUCTION SERVER.**
+5. **WARNING: RUNNING THIS SCRIPT CAUSES DIGITAL OCEAN TO START CHARGING YOU MONEY ON A MONTHLY BASIS FOR YOUR PRODUCTION SERVER.**
   <br> Run the script to create a production Digital Ocean Droplet server that runs the application.
   <br> `bash setup/2_create_prod_server.sh`
   <br> If an error occurs, go to Digital Ocean and delete the Droplet and firewall before running the script again.
   <br> It will prompt you for `BECOME password:`; enter your sudo password.
-4. Run the script to configure the production Digital Ocean Droplet server.
+6. Run the script to configure the production Digital Ocean Droplet server.
   <br> `bash setup/3_configure_prod_server.sh`
   <br> This script is idempotent: no matter how many times you run it, the result will be the same.
 So if an error occurs, simply troubleshoot and run the script again until the error is resolved.
-5. **WARNING: CREATING DIGITAL OCEAN VOLUMES ALSO COST MONEY, BUT THEY'RE HELPFUL FOR DISASTER RECOVERY.
+7. **WARNING: CREATING DIGITAL OCEAN VOLUMES ALSO COST MONEY, BUT     THEY'RE HELPFUL FOR DISASTER RECOVERY.
 AT THIS TIME, THE VOLUMES ARE NOT OPTIONAL FOR THE DEPLOYMENT.** In the Digital Ocean console, go to the "Volumes Block Storage" tab and create two volumes: `sage-db` and `sage-mx`.
-6. In the Digital Ocean console, attach each volume to the Droplet.
+8. In the Digital Ocean console, attach each volume to the Droplet.
 SSH to the Droplet and run the commands Digital Ocean provides to mount each volume.
-7. In the Digital Ocean console, create the NS records for the domain name you purchased, corresponding to `$DOMAIN` in the `.env`.
+9. In the Digital Ocean console, create the NS records for the domain name you purchased, corresponding to `$DOMAIN` in the `.env`.
-8. In the Digital Ocean console, create an A record for the Droplet using "prod.< $DOMAIN >" as the hostname.
+10. In the Digital Ocean console, create an A record for the Droplet using "prod.< $DOMAIN >" as the hostname.
 For example, if `$DOMAIN` is example.com, then the hostname is prod.example.com.
 Use the floating IP as the value.
-9. In the Digital Ocean console, create a MX record for the Droplet using $DOMAIN as the hostname.
+11. In the Digital Ocean console, create a MX record for the Droplet using $DOMAIN as the hostname.
 For example, if `$DOMAIN` is example.com, then the hostname is prod.example.com.
-10. Re-run `bash setup/3_configure_prod_server.sh` to deploy Sage using the mounted volumes.
+12. Re-run `bash setup/3_configure_prod_server.sh` to deploy Sage using the mounted volumes.
   <br> TODO: Create and mount Digital Ocean volumes during automated production deployment https://github.com/katefike/sage/issues/145
-11. Go to the Grafana login URL https://prod.< $DOMAIN >.
+13. Go to the Grafana login URL https://prod.< $DOMAIN >.
 For example, my $DOMAIN is example.com, so the URL is https://prod.example.com.
 At this URL, you should see "Welcome to Grafana" with a login prompt.

 ## Additional Documentation
 All additional documentation can be found in the `docs/` directory.